 The purpose of this plan is to identify the goals of the National Hurricane Center (NHC) Hurricane Season Proving Ground (PG) Experiment, provide an overview of the GOES-R products being demonstrated, describe the activities necessary to conduct the experiment, identify the participants and their responsibilities, establish a project timeline/schedule with milestones and deliverables, and identify related activities at the NHC.
-This plan will only describe the activities associated with the 2011 GOES-R PG activities at the NHC.
+The focus of this plan is on products for the Hurricane Specialist Unit (HSU) during the climatologically most active part of the Atlantic hurricane season (Aug-Nov).
+Some PG products are also being evaluated by the Tropical Analysis and Forecast Branch (TAFB), in coordination with the Ocean Prediction Center/Hydrometeorological Prediction Center/Satellite Analysis Branch (OPC/HPC/SAB) PG.
+Some of those demonstrations extend beyond the hurricane season.
+This plan will only describe the activities associated with the 2012 HSU GOES-R PG activities and the TAFB demonstrations that overlap with those.